 Water quality is decreasing in several of the regions from within agriculture (agro-chemicals) as well as from the outside (salt water intrusion, eutrophication).
 These problems often increase with water scarcity.
 Indirect water pollution, coming from inappropriate land use needs to be identified and quantified in order to develop appropriate countermeasures.
-Pollutants mainly come from (i) soil erosion and agro-chemicals - including fertilizers which lead to eutrophication of rivers, reservoirs and groundwater, and (ii) irrigation drainage or return water polluting water bodies leading to eutrophication or chemical pollution.
+Pollutants mainly come from (i) soil erosion and agro-chemicals - including fertilizers which lead to eutrophication of rivers, reservoirs and groundwater, and (ii) irrigation drainage or return water pollution.